 Nancy Hanks Award for Professional Excellence

 Must be submitted by the nominee’s director or by a trustee if the nominee is a director.
 Individuals cannot self-nominate.
+Museums of all types and sizes are encouraged to nominate a candidate.

 A complete nomination packet includes: